December 15, 2019

 • Careers at Delta Media Corp.

-Posted by clintdomingue on May 24, 2019 in Blogs, Clint Domingue, Latest News
+Posted by clintdomingue on May 24, 2019 in Blogs, Latest News

 After going through a 17-inning ordeal on Wednesday, it seemed like the LSU Tigers wanted to end their Friday night matchup a lot earlier.
 They did just that with a 12-2 win in seven innings over Mississippi State to send the Bulldogs packing.